ZhangHuixin1103/Video-Anomaly-Detection/README.md

 ## Paper

+>Existing mainstream VAD techniques are based on either the one-class formulation, which assumes all training data are normal, or weakly-supervised, which requires only video-level normal/anomaly labels.

 >Unsupervised models learned solely from normal videos are applicable to any testing anomalies but suffer from a high false positive rate.
 In contrast, weakly supervised methods are effective in detecting known anomalies but could fail in an open world.

 |   Name   |  GitHub  |  Dataset  | Supervised |  Grained  |  Details  | Evaluation |